serverless/serverless/docs/providers/aws/guide/serverless.yml.md

 useDotenv: false # If set to 'true', environment variables will be automatically loaded from .env files
 variablesResolutionMode: null # To crash on variable resolution errors (as coming from new resolver), set this value to "20210326"
 unresolvedVariablesNotificationMode: warn # If set to 'error', references to variables that cannot be resolved will result in an error being thrown (applies to legacy resolver)
+deprecationNotificationMode: warn # If set to 'error' any reported deprection will result in an error being thrown

 disabledDeprecations: # Disable deprecation logs by their codes.
 Default is empty.
   - DEP_CODE_1 # Deprecation code to disable